As a Leader Your Words Matter

 Truth is, conflict creates barriers to success of a newly forming team.

 Think of team building like first starting to ride a bike without training wheels.
 First you’re up and rolling along, but then you may begin to wobble.
-Careful you don't overcorrect in an attempt to save yourself or you’re going to fall flat on your face…it is the same for a newly formed team.
+You're careful you don't overcorrect in an attempt to save yourself or you know you'll fall flat on your face…it is the same for a newly formed team.

 So, here’s how to handle your team’s wobbly period the right way: